-a) The Employer will post on an editorial bulletin board at each location notice of all vacant positions within the bargaining unit for a period of ten (10) days and agrees to receive during that period written applications or consider applications on file (received within the previous six (6) months) at the location where the vacancy exists from employees desirous of being considered for the vacancy.
+a) The Employer will post on an editorial bulletin board at each location notice of all vacant positions within the bargaining unit for a period of ten (10) days.
 At the same time, the Employer shall also send a copy of the posting to the Union.
 Temporary vacancies of less than three (3) months' duration need not be posted.